 When streaming to end users' client devices, adaptive bitrate streaming (ABR) helps to overcome this problem by switching to a stream with lower bitrate.
 But this does not help, if you want to originally distribute or contribute your content using the original bitrate providing the highest quality.

 RelayCaster™ servers employ a proprietary protocol - called RelayCaster Streaming Protocol (RCSP™) - to overcome these problems.
 This protocol is fully Internet compliant and works with all existing IP network infrastructure.
-Using RCSP™ as streaming protocol between two RelayCaster™ servers allows for the optimized transmission of IPTV streams to remote company sites, data centers, or networks.
+Using RCSP™ as streaming protocol between two RelayCaster™ servers allows for the optimized transmission of live IP streams to remote company sites, data centers, or networks.
 Streams received on one side are transparently provided again on the other side.
 In between an arbitrary Internet link is used.

 Over-The-Top (OTT) streaming, adaptive bitrate streaming (ABR), and RelayCaster™ work together nicely: In each data center, streams received by RelayCaster™ are forwarded to OTT streaming servers providing streams to end users' devices that are 'nearby' (in terms of Internet distance).
 To this end, RelayCaster™ helps 'pushing' streams close to end users.